MargaretW/Question-board/README.md

 This is a question board that will provide an interactive face with the user.
 The aim of this application is to show my understanding of j-query as used in web page.

 ## BDD
-* the user will click on the start button to begin
 * the user will select the best option.
 * on submission, the user will get the total score.